 Veritex's operating results depend primarily on its net interest income, calculated as the difference between interest income on interest-earning assets, such as loans and securities, and interest expense on interest-bearing liabilities, such as deposits and borrowings.
 Fluctuations in market interest rates impact the yield and rates paid on interest sensitive assets and liabilities.
 Changes in the amount and type of interest-earning assets and interest-bearing liabilities also impact net interest income.
 The variance driven by the changes in the amount and mix of interest-earning assets and interest-bearing liabilities is referred to as a "volume change."
-Changes in yields earned on interest-earning assets and other borrowed funds are referred to as a "rate change."
+Changes in yields earned on interest-earning assets and rates paid on interest-bearing deposits and other borrowed funds are referred to as a "rate change."